figo/llm-on-mac/README.md

 ## Result
 My results with Llama-3.1 and Qwen are very impressive, the whole family is enjoying talking to our own chatGPT server from any computer at home.
 On the sideline, the new Mac Mini M4 hardware is quiet, capable and affordable.

+## Looking forward
+- Will keep updating the model list here that is possible to run on Mac Mini M4.
+- So far, the framework is not able to leverage Mac Mini's GPU hardware, has to integrate https://github.com/ml-explore/mlx, the integration is coming (https://github.com/ollama/ollama/issues/1730).
+- The concept of LoRA is interesting, https://github.com/ggerganov/llama.cpp/discussions/10123
+- Happy to discuss more about the ideas, pls find me at @hui-luo.bsky.social